rajat5972/rajat5972/README.md

 - 👋 Hi, I’m Rajat
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested and currently working on topics involving PCA, Decision trees and Time series data.
-- 🌱 I’m currently learning R and R shiny
+- 🌱 I’m currently learning R and R shiny.
 - 💞️ I’m looking to collaborate on R Dashboards
 - 📫 You can Reach me at singhrajat@iitgn.ac.in